-3.1.
 The Child Poverty (Scotland) Act 2017 placed a duty on local authorities and health boards in Scotland to report annually on activity they are taking, and will take, to reduce child poverty.
 Reports must be submitted to the Scottish Government by 30 June following the end of the reporting year.

-3.2.
 In response to the new duty, the statutory agencies convened the Child Poverty Task Force, a multi-agency group supported initially by the Northern Alliance and reporting to the Executive Director of Education, Leisure and Housing.
 In June 2020 the Child Poverty Task Force was adopted by the Orkney Partnership Board as a short life working group, chaired by the Interim Head of Children, Families and Justice Services, Orkney Health and Social Care Partnership.
 The Child Poverty Task Force reports to the Orkney Partnership Board via the Community Wellbeing Delivery Group.

-3.3.
 On joining The Orkney Partnership Board in 2020, the remit of the Child Poverty Task Force was:

-3.3.1.
-To complete Orkney's Local Child Poverty Action Report for 2019/20.

-3.3.2.
-To develop a longer-term partnership strategy to address child poverty in Orkney.

-3.3.3.
-To establish a sustainable framework for the future planning, monitoring and reporting of partnership work relating to child poverty in Orkney.
+- To complete Orkney's Local Child Poverty Action Report for 2019/20. - To develop a longer-term partnership strategy to address child poverty in Orkney. - To establish a sustainable framework for the future planning, monitoring and reporting of partnership work relating to child poverty in Orkney.

-3.4.
-The Child Poverty Task Force has now submitted three Local Child Poverty Action Reports for Orkney, for the years 2018/19, 2019/20 and 2020/21, and a fourth report for 2021/22 is in preparation.
+The Child Poverty Task Force has now submitted three Local Child Poverty Action Reports for Orkney, for the years 2018/19, 2019/20 and 2020/21, to the Scottish Government, and a fourth report for 2021/22 is in preparation.